Sophia-Lei-Zhu/Sophia-Lei-Zhu.github.io/visualizations/_posts/2020-06-06-black-unemployment.md

 Sophia Zhu Data Visualization

 Society
-### Black Unemployment Rate in the past half century in the U.S.
+### Black Unemployment Rate in past half century in the U.S.

 # By Sophia Lei Zhu
 # Published on June 6, 2020